About the Plainfield Campus

 The Village for Learning, “The Village”, built in the 1960s, consists of small residence halls, each with no more than eight rooms and a lounge.
 Two have been converted into office space for admissions, financial aid, student accounts and the business office.
 The Village is reached via a gravel road, and connected by gravel and grassy pathways.

-The Eliot Pratt Center, the most contemporary of the Goddard facilities, houses the library, registrar’s office, human resources, and the College radio station and studio, WGDR 91.1 FM / WGDH 97.7 FM.
+The Eliot Pratt Center, the most contemporary of the Goddard facilities, houses the library, registrar’s office, financial aid, students accounts, business office, human resources, and WGDR 91.1 FM / WGDH 97.7 FM, a community radio station.

-Meeting and workshop rooms, faculty offices, program director offices, and gathering spaces are primarily located on the Greatwood side of campus.
-In addition to being used for workshops and presentations during the residency, the Manor houses the academic affairs office, the assessment of prior learning office, the president’s office, and advancement.
-Community life, the access and disabilities support office, and student services are located in Studies.
-The Community Center houses the help desk, the cafeteria, the Haybarn Theater, a student lounge, and a computer lab/print center, in addition to offices and meeting spaces.
+Meeting and workshop rooms, faculty offices, and gathering spaces are primarily located on the Greatwood side of campus.
+In addition to being used for workshops and presentations during the residency, the Manor houses the academic affairs office.
+Admissions, information technology, the president’s office, and advancement are located in Studies. and the help desk are located in Studies.
+The Community Center houses community life, the access and disabilities support office, student services, the help desk, the cafeteria, the Haybarn Theater, and a student lounge, in addition to offices and meeting spaces.

 The Help Desk, located on the first floor of the Community Center, is the operational hub of the campus during residencies.
 Check-in and check-out take place at the Help Desk, as do housing assignments, providing room keys, and conducting shuttle service on campus.
 The Help Desk staff can assist students with schedule changes, area resources, facilities needs, lost room keys, etc. Fans and Ethernet cords can be rented from the Help Desk.
 The Help Desk stocks sundry items and Goddard t-shirts, sweatshirts, coffee mugs, etc. for sale.
 Questions and issues can be brought to the Help Desk for assistance or referral to the appropriate college office or community resource.

-There are two computer labs on campus, in the Eliot Pratt Center and the Community Center, with support provided by the Information Technology (IT) Office.
-The computer lab equipment includes: PCs running Windows XP with Office 2007 (including Word and PowerPoint) and all the software necessary to connect to the various College systems; internet access via T1 line; networked printers, and wireless access.
+There is a computer lab on campus, in the Community Center located outside the Helpdesk area, with support provided by the Information Technology (IT) Office.
+The computer lab equipment includes: PCs running very basic systems such as internet browsing and an older version of the Microsoft suite; internet access via WIFI; and a colored printer that you can get access to by submitting a ticket.
 Workshops and individual assistance are offered each residency by the College’s information technology team.
-Students and faculty are also encouraged to bring their own laptops to residencies.
+Students and faculty are highly encouraged to bring their own laptops to residencies.

 Meals on campus are served in the Community Center dining hall and feature locally grown produce, as well as vegetarian and vegan options.
 The kitchen staff works very hard to respond to special dietary needs, including allergies and low-salt diets.
 If you have any concerns about meal service, please contact the Chef prior to your residency so he can plan accordingly.
 There are also restaurants and cafes within walking distance in Plainfield, and within a short driving distance in Montpelier.